-The concurring opinion asks how this case is any different from Dennis v.
-Allison, 698 S.W.2d at 94 [(Tex.
+The concurring opinion asks how this case is any different from [Dennis v.
+Allison, 698 S.W.2d 94, 94 (Tex.
 1985)].
 The answer to that question is that the makeup of this court has changed.
 Predictability and stability in our law is not to be maintained at the cost of being wrong.
 Two wrong decisions do not make a right decision.
 The simple truth of the matter is that the dissent was right in 1985 and the majority was wrong.
 The people, speaking through the elective process, have constituted a new majority of this court which has not only the power but the duty to correct the incorrect conclusion arrived at by the then-majority in 1985 on this question.

 Id.
-Ironically, Justice Mauzy, when he was no longer in the majority of the court, lamented the lack of respect for stare decisis in a subsequent case, exclaiming:
+In life, what goes around, usually comes around.
+Ironically, two years later, when Justice Mauzy was no longer in the majority of the court, he then lamented the lack of respect for stare decisis in a subsequent case, exclaiming:

 So often this court has spoken of stare decisis and the stability of the law, yet in this instance the court ignores both legislative-made law and the court-made common law as announced in its previous opinion in Barclay v.
 Campbell, 704 S.W.2d 8 (Tex.
-1986) Litigants should be able to confidently rely on the opinions handed down by this court and rely on the procedural rules mandated by its opinions.
+1986). . . .
+Litigants should be able to confidently rely on the opinions handed down by this court and rely on the procedural rules mandated by its opinions.